Noctis/kickstart-app/docs/HTTP.md

 A list of routes can be found in the `src/Http/Routing/routes.php` file.
 It's a simple PHP file, which returns an array of `Noctis\KickStart\Http\Routing\Route` objects.

-The `Route`'s constructor can take either 3 or 4 arguments:

-* the HTTP method name - currently only `GET` and `POST` values are supported,
+The `Route` class offers two static factory methods, `get()` and `post()`, both of which accept up to three arguments, with the first two being mandatory:

 * the URI, e.g. `/`, `/foo` or `/product/show`,
 * the class name of the HTTP action,

-The 4th element is optional - it's an array of HTTP middleware, in the form of a list of middleware class names, all implementing the `Psr\Http\Server\MiddlewareInterface` (see: [PSR-15](https://www.php-fig.org/psr/psr-15/)) interface.
+The third argument is optional - it's an array of HTTP middleware, in the form of a list of middleware class names, all implementing the `Psr\Http\Server\MiddlewareInterface` (see: [PSR-15](https://www.php-fig.org/psr/psr-15/)) interface.

-If you do not wish for the route to utilize any middleware, you should simply omit that last constructor argument or declare it as an empty array (`[]`).
+If you do not wish for the route to utilize any middleware, you should simply omit the third argument or declare it as an empty array (`[]`).

 Here's an example of a route definition with no middleware: